DataCose-Organization/developer-full-stack-challenge/README.md

 You will be provided with a starter template that includes a configured Nuxt 3 frontend and a FastAPI backend.
 You are required to use this template.
 Feel free to install additional packages as needed to complete the challenge.

+### Design

+You must adhere to the design outlined in the screenshots within this document.
+It is essential to follow not just the layout but also the colors and other details as specified in the screenshots within this document.
+You can find the used icons in the `icons` folder.

 ## Challenge Requirements

 ### Main Page